Schönbrunn Zoo

 Schönbrunn Zoo (Tiergarten Schönbrunn; also simply called Vienna Zoo) is a 17-hectare (42-acre) zoo in the city of Vienna, Austria.
-Established in 1752, it is the world’s oldest zoo still in operation.
+Established in 1752, it is the world's oldest zoo still in operation.
 It is also a UNESCO World Heritage Site, being a part of the Schönbrunn Palace gardens.
 It generally receives more than 2 million visitors every year.

 As of 2021, it presented a total of 707 different species with around 8,250 specimens.
-Its primary attractions include the giant pandas, being one of only 27 zoos in the world to have them.
+Its primary attractions include the giant pandas, being one of only 27 zoos in the world to house them.

-Anthony Sheridan’s zoo rankings recognised Schönbrunn Zoo as the best zoo in Europe in years 2008, 2010, 2012, 2014, 2018 and 2021.
-Zoologist Stephan Hering-Hagenbeck has been the zoo’s director since 2019.
+Anthony Sheridan's zoo rankings recognised Schönbrunn Zoo as the best zoo in Europe in years 2008, 2010, 2012, 2014, 2018 and 2021.
+Zoologist Stephan Hering-Hagenbeck has been the zoo's director since 2019.

 History

 Founding and early years

 Schönbrunn Zoo was the brainchild of Francis Stephen of Lorraine, the husband of Maria Theresa, the empress of the Habsburg monarchy at the time.
-In 1745, Francis Stephen commissioned the architect Jean Nicolas Jadot de Ville-Issey to design a menagerie in the park at the Habsburg-Lorraine’s summer residence in Schönbrunn.
+In 1745, Francis Stephen commissioned the architect Jean Nicolas Jadot de Ville-Issey to design a menagerie in the park at the Habsburg-Lorraine's summer residence in Schönbrunn.

-Twelve enclosures were created at the park, each with equally sized structures for the animals, and an administration building with a front garden.
+Twelve enclosures were created in the park, each with equally sized structures for the animals, as well as an administration building with a front garden.
 A pond and two yards were added later.
-The menagerie was presented to guests after around one year of construction in the summer of 1752.
-The last section to be completed was the octagonal pavilion at the heart of the site, which was laid out as a breakfast and social room in 1759.
-It still constitutes the zoo's historical centre to this day.
-It has been used as a restaurant since 1949.The first elephant arrived at Schönbrunn Zoo in 1770 and wolves and bears were the first predators to arrive in 1781.
-The first polar bears, big cats, hyenas and kangaroos arrived along with another pair of Asian elephants in around 1800.
+After approximately one year of construction, the menagerie was unveiled to guests in the summer of 1752.
+The last section to be completed was the octagonal pavilion at the heart of the site, which was designed as a breakfast and social room and finished in 1759.
+This pavilion, which still serves as the zoo's historical center, has been used as a restaurant since 1949.

-The menagerie was initially reserved for the imperial family but schools were subsequently also permitted to visit the zoo along with diplomats and private guests.
-The menagerie, the palace and the park were later opened to "decently dressed persons" (at first only on Sundays) in 1778.
-The exotic animals attracted many visitors not only from Vienna and the surrounding areas but also guests from other countries.
-By that point, the zoo was already opening to visitors on a daily basis and the first detailed descriptions and zoo guides were being written.
+The first elephant, an Indian elephant, arrived at the zoo in 1770, and the first predators—wolves and bears—arrived in 1781.
+Polar bears, big cats, hyenas, and kangaroos joined the collection around 1800, along with another pair of Asian elephants.
+Initially, the menagerie was reserved for the imperial family.
+Later, access was extended to schools, diplomats, and private guests.
+In 1778, the menagerie, along with the palace and park, was opened to "decently dressed persons" on Sundays.
+By this time, the zoo had begun welcoming visitors on a daily basis, attracting not only locals from Vienna and the surrounding areas but also international guests.
+The exotic animals and detailed descriptions in early zoo guides drew widespread interest.